syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 documentation: ug
 ---

-## Customization with visual states
+# Customization with visual states

 The switch control provides options to customize the color based on states.
 The following code example demonstrates how to customize the switch control.

-### Solid colors
+## Solid colors

 The following properties are used to apply solid colors to the thumb, track, border, and busy indicator, respectively:

 * ThumbColor: Represents the color for the thumb.
 * ThumbBorderColor: Represents the border color for the thumb.
-* TrackBorderColor: Represents the color for the border of the switch.
+* TrackBorderColor: Represents the color for the border of the track.
-* TrackColor: Represents the color for the slider.
+* TrackColor: Represents the color for the track.

 {% tabs %}